 03 of 10

 04 of 10

 Designed by Stephen Glenn, Assembly Line won the 2003 Simultaneous Movement Game Design Competition.
 Players each control nine workers on an assembly line.
 As the products roll by, players get a chance to score at certain points in the game, based on what product they're working on at that moment.
-For 2 players.Continue to 5 of 10 below.
+For two players.Continue to 5 of 10 below.

 05 of 10

 Designed by René Wiersma, Liar! won the 2005 Deduction Game Design Competition.
 The goal of the game is to be the first player to correctly guess which card is put face down in the middle of the table.
 You can also win if you catch your opponent lying.
-For 2 players.
+For two players.

 06 of 10